 Inclusive yet fast, it won't let one person block action.
 It is cooperative, not consensual nor adversarial.
 It is less about blocking rivals, more about attracting allies.
 Its ballot guides a voter to limit and prioritize projects.
-Its tally weighs dozens of desires, of varied cost and priority, from dozens of intersecting groups.
+Its tally finds the collective priorities for the intersecting interest groups.
 We may modify our FSV results through our usual process.